andrewgoetz/fresh_mac_setup/README.md

 # My Macbook Pro OS X config
-How I configure my Macbook to the way I like it.
+This is list of my personal laptop set up.
+It will serve as a reminder/checklist for reinstalls and a place to store my  dotfiles.
 Lots of inspiration taken from [Nicolas Hery](https://github.com/nicolashery).
-Check out his OS X dev setup [here](https://github.com/nicolashery/mac-dev-setup).
+Check out his mac dev setup [here](https://github.com/nicolashery/mac-dev-setup).

-### OS X settings
+## OS X settings
 - Key remapping
 - Key speed
 - Dock clean up and auto hide
+- Trackpad

+## installing languages and dev tools
+CLI tools

-- Atom
+## Atom

-- iTerm2
+## iTerm2

-- OSX settings (keys, dock, resolution)
+## vim and config

+- themes and Color schemes for apps
 - Password manager
-- themes and Color schemes for apps
-- CLI tools
-- installing languages and dev tools
-- vim and config
 - dotfiles
-- broswers
-- apps
 - games